aws-samples/psp-reusable-artifacts/terraform/platform-execution-role/README.md

 Rename and modify [variables.tfvars](../env/variables.tfvars.example) file adding ControlPlaneAccountID

-- controlplaneaccountid: This account will be your central account for your Control Plane cluster
+- controlplaneaccountid: This account will be your central account for your Control Plane cluster.
-- eks_role_admin: This is an existing role that operators should use to access EKS cluster (it`s not the role created for Platform Execution, that will be the owner of the Control Plane cluster).
+- eks_role_admin: This is an existing role that operators should use to access the EKS cluster.
+It is not the role created for Platform Execution, which will be the owner of the Control Plane cluster.

-> Don't forget to setup terraform state backend on version.tf file inside the platform-execution-role folder
+> Don't forget to set up the Terraform state backend in the version.tf file inside the platform-execution-role folder.

 ## How to run